8 Plumbing Tips for New Homeowners

 • Plumber’s tape to fix leaky showerheads

-• Duct tape to mitigate the flow of a plumbing leak until a plumber is on the way
+• Duct tape to reduce the flow of a plumbing leak until a plumber arrives

 7. Prevent Clogged Drains from Day One

-Anything that flows down the drain besides water could lead to a clog.
-Keep your drains flowing smoothly with these preventive tips:
+Anything that flows down the drain besides water can cause a clog.
+Use your drains flowing smoothly with these preventive tips:

-• Do not flush anything down the toilet besides human waste and a small amount of toilet paper
+• Do not flush anything down the toilet aside from human waste and a small amount of toilet paper

-• Don't pour cooking oil down the drain
+• Don’t pour cooking grease down the kitchen sink

 • Pour a large pot of near-boiling water into every drain once a month

-While our plumbing tips for new homeowners should keep many problems at bay, it’s always sensible to know a reliable plumber in the area.
-For reliable, affordable work, there’s no better place to turn than Teays Valley Service Experts.
+While these plumbing tips for new homeowners should keep many problems from happening, it’s still sensible to know a reliable plumber in the area.
+For dependable, affordable work, there’s no better place to turn than Service Experts Heating, Air Conditioning & Plumbing.

-We have locations across North America to serve customers from coast to coast.
-When you contact our certified plumbers for the job, you can rest easy that every repair and installation job is backed by a one-year 100% satisfaction guarantee.
-Contact us to schedule plumbing services with us today.
+We have locations across North America to assist customers from coast to coast.
+When you choose our certified plumbers for the job, you can rest assured that every repair and installation job is backed by a one-year 100% satisfaction guarantee.
+Get in touch with your local Service Experts Heating, Air Conditioning & Plumbing office to request plumbing services with us today.